k0mpreni/marky/README.md

 A template for SaaS built with Svelte, Supabase and Stripe

+Why?
+So you can quickly bootstrap and focus on your idea

+## Todo

+[] Base Supabase setup with profiles and subscription / payment [] Deployment somewhere
+[] Better tailwind / components

+And a lot other stuff that I will build while learning more about SaaS, like good landing pages and so on

 ## Development

 Clone the repo then copy the `.env.example` into a `.env` file and add your env variables